 Determine by interviewing the licensee representatives, how the licensee assures the effectiveness of audits, such as by use of contractor audits, use of a secondary (or follow-up) audit system on a periodic basis, conducted by a member of management or a senior technician not directly responsible for the system audited.

-Determine whether a system is in place for adequately tracking and resolving audit findings and that this system is being .
+Determine whether a system is in place for adequately tracking and resolving audit findings and that this system is being utilized as required.

 02.02 Identification and Resolution of Problems.